kristerkari/react-native-svg-transformer/README.md

 #### For React Native v0.57 or newer / Expo SDK v31.0.0 or newer

-Add this to your `metro.config.js` (create the file if it does not exist already):
+Merge the contents from your project's `metro.config.js` file with this config (create the file if it does not exist already).

+`metro.config.js`:

 ```js
 const { getDefaultConfig } = require("metro-config");